Library Organisation, Strategy and Structure

 The State Library of Western Australia comprises four directorates:

-Collection Services manages and develops the State Library’s physical and digital collections and associated data, through collection activities and systems encompassing acquisition, processing, storage, preservation, digitisation, distribution and access.
-Rural and remote local governments are supported with the selection and management of materials for their public libraries.
+Collection Services leads the development and management of the State Library’s physical and digital collections and associated data, through collection activities and systems encompassing acquisition, processing, storage, preservation, digitisation, distribution and access.
+The Directorate also manages the acquisition of materials for 233 public libraries across the State (including the Indian Ocean Territories).
+Rural and remote local governments are further supported with the selection and management of materials for their public libraries.

 Strategic and Corporate Services

 Strategic and Corporate Services supports the organisation in the areas of financial management and budget planning, human resource services and building management.
 Some information and communication technology services and human resources services, building maintenance services, payroll and financial processing are provided in collaboration with the Department of Local Government, Sport and Cultural Industries.